 8. Madrid

 The Spanish capital is often referred to as a ‘paradise for book lovers’.
-Explore the famous Barrio de las Letras (Literary Quarter), where quotations from celebrated Spanish writers are literally etched onto the pavement in golden lettering.
+Explore the famous Barrio de las Letras (Literary Quarter), where quotations from celebrated Spanish writers are etched onto the pavement in golden lettering.
 Here, you’ll also find Casa de Cervantes, where the author of Don Quixote once lived.
 Though his home isn’t open to the public, you can learn more about this literary legend at Casa Natal de Cervantes, a museum to the northeast.

 Alternatively, you can follow in the footsteps of Ernest Hemingway, who spent lots of time in Madrid.
 Enjoy some traditional Spanish fare in Sobrino de Botin, which holds the Guinness World Record as the oldest restaurant in the world and is mentioned in a couple of Hemingway’s books.
 But no literary adventure would be complete without a visit to the National Library of Spain, the country’s largest library, which holds over 15 million books.